Topological Stabilization via Higgs and $Z$-Boson Mediated Repulsions in Electroweak Monopole-Antimonopole Pairs: Results and Discussion

-In this study, the monopole and antimonopole are positioned symmetrically along the $z$-axis, establishing it as the principal axis for force transmission.
-This cylindrical symmetry necessitates the examination of $T_{33}$.
-In particular, the Coulomb-like topological magnetic attraction between the poles manifests as negative contributions to constituents of $T_{33}$, and due to the long-range nature of electromagnetic interactions, this negative contribution is expected to persist in all space and decaying asymptotically to zero as $z\rightarrow\pm\infty$.
+Figure \ref{fig:t33higgsenlarged} presents the evolution of $x^2\sin\theta\cdot T_{33}^{\text{Higgs}}$ with increasing $\beta$ for both MAP configurations, the Weinberg angle is fixed at $\tan\theta_W=0.5356$ for the Cho-Maison case.
+To interpret the plots, we examine the mathematical structure of $T_{33}^{\text{Higgs}}$.
+Derived from Eq. \ref{eqn:curlyDmu}, it comprises: \begin{enumerate} \item Direct Higgs contribution: $\left(\partial_3\bm\phi\right)^2$ \item Gauge-Higgs couplings: $\left(A^a_i\sigma^a\bm\phi\right)^2$, ... \item Cross terms: $\left(A^a_i\sigma^a\bm\phi^\dagger\right)\left(B^i\bm\phi\right)$, ... \end{enumerate} Hence, $T_{33}^{\text{Higgs}}$ incorporates both pure Higgs contribution and interactions between Higgs, $Z$-boson, and electromagnetic fields (Eqs. \ref{eqn:BiMix} \& \ref{eqn:AiMix}).
+In particular, the Coulomb-like topological magnetic attraction between the monopoles manifests as negative contributions to the constituents of $T_{33}$, and due to the long-range nature of electromagnetic interactions, this negative contribution is expected to persist in all space and decaying asymptotically to zero as $z\rightarrow\pm\infty$.

-From the full stress-energy tensor expression in Eq. \ref{eqn:tmunu}, $T_{33}$ is obtained and decomposed into contributions from the fundamental fields:

-While $T_{33}$ is physical, its decomposition into individual field contributions is not.
-This requires careful interpretation when analyzing sector-specific stresses.
-In this study, we interpret constituents of $T_{33}$ through physical field combinations (Eqs. \ref{eqn:BiMix} \& \ref{eqn:AiMix}), rather than fundamental field decompositions.